TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/ColumnsConfig/Type/Inline/Index.rst

     Developers do not need to define this field in an extension's :file:`ext_tables.sql` file.

-Inline-Relational-Record-Editing (IRRE) is a way of editing parent-child-relations in the backend view.
+Inline Relational Record Editing (IRRE) is a way of editing parent-child-relations in the backend view.
 Instead of child records already having to exist, new child records are created using AJAX calls (to prevent reloading the complete backend view).